 Companies that employ underwater welders need to create and maintain safety standards.
 They must hire and retain qualified and experienced professionals.
-They also need to purchase and properly maintain all of the diving and welding equipment you use to complete your job’s duties.
-When your employer and other co-workers fail to maintain a high safety standard, the risk of an underwater welding accident rises.
+They also need to purchase and properly maintain all of the diving and welding equipment you use to complete your job duties.
+When your employer and coworkers fail to maintain a high safety standard, the risk of an underwater welding accident rises.

 As an underwater welder, you face a number of occupational risks due to performing a difficult task in a hazardous natural environment.
 Some of the most common health and safety risks to you and other underwater welders include:

 - Electrical shock: Electrocution due to equipment or electrical failure and ground fault interrupter failure are a constant threat to underwater welders.

 - Explosions: Welding in water produces gases such as hydrogen and oxygen in the arc.
 When these gases combine in concentrated amounts, there is a risk of deadly explosions.

 - Decompression sickness: Your worksite may be hundreds of feet down, with dangerous pressure changes and limited time to work.
 Failing to take the necessary decompression breaks when returning can lead to illness or arterial gas embolism caused by too much nitrogen in your blood